rclone/rclone/docs/content/crypt.md

   * we strip the padding character `=`

-`base32` is used rather than the more efficient `base64` so rclone can be used on case insensitive remotes (eg Windows, Amazon Drive).
+`base32` is used rather than the more efficient `base64` so rclone can be used on case insensitive remotes (e.g. Windows, Amazon Drive).

 ### Key derivation ###